How to Support the AAPI Community in Philadelphia

 Asian Americans United is a Philly-based organization that promotes community building and social justice through youth development projects, civic engagement, and cultural events.
 You can volunteer your time or donate funds to support their advocacy work.

 The Philadelphia Chinatown Development Corporation is dedicated to protecting and promoting the cultural hotspot, rife with the city’s best dim sum houses, ramen spots, Korean barbecues, and karaoke bars.
-They’re also responsible for popular events like the Chinatown Night Market, the annual Asian Pacific American Heritage Month Festival in Franklin Square Park, and the Chinese New Year Festival.
+They’re also responsible for popular events like the Chinatown Night Market, the Philadelphia Chinese Lantern Festival in Franklin Square, and the Chinese New Year Festival.
 You can volunteer with the organization or donate.

-PCDC partnered with the Hall-Mercer Community Behavioral Health Center of Pennsylvania Hospital to launch the Chinese Immigrant Family Wellness Initiative.
+The PCDC recently partnered with local mental health professionals to launch another organization that deserves your support: the Chinese Immigrant Family Wellness Initiative.
 The program aims to introduce mental and emotional health practices to the Chinese immigrant community in Philly.
 You can volunteer to lead support groups, help with social media, or in community outreach—or donate directly.

 The Cambodian Association of Greater Philadelphia works to provide social, health and education programs for Cambodian refugees and their families.
-Donate to help them continue supporting local immigrant families through health initiatives, youth programs, and social services.
+They host a number of community events like dance recitals, Cambodian New Year celebrations, and more.

 The Asian American Chamber of Commerce of Greater Philadelphia supports local Asian American-owned businesses and helps promote them to the greater community.
-Throughout the pandemic, they’ve been helping local businesses navigate grant applications and how to adapt to the constantly changing landscape.
+Throughout the pandemic and beyond, they’ve been helping local businesses navigate grant applications, how to adapt to the constantly changing landscape, and hosting networking events for business owners.
 You can donate to them online.

-Philly Asian Queer is a volunteer social organization that strives to connect queer, Asian Pacific Islander people in the area.
-Through discussions, game and movie nights, and other events (held virtually for now), the group promotes social justice, intersectionality, and solidarity with others in the BIPOC community.
+Philly Asian Queer is a volunteer social organization that strives to connect queer and trans AAPI people in the area.
+Through virtual discussions, the group promotes social justice, intersectionality, and solidarity with others in the BIPOC community.
 Sign up for their newsletter to stay up-to-date on all happenings.